Kidney Patients and Coronavirus

 Only 23,400 Americans received a kidney transplant in 2019, while about 100,000 Americans are waiting for one.
 Less than one-third of these transplants came from living donors.
 Living and deceased kidney donors are crucial: 12 people die every day while waiting for a kidney transplant.
 Over 3,500 kidneys from deceased donors are surgically discarded each year; NKF is making efforts to utilize more of these kidneys for transplantation.
 People with CKD are five to ten times more likely to die prematurely than they are to progress to ESKD.
 Over 100,000 people with ESKD died in 2017.

 Who is at Risk for CKD?

-Risk factors for CKD: diabetes; high blood pressure; family history of kidney failure; age 60 or older; and minority populations that have high rates of diabetes or high blood pressure, such as African Americans, Hispanics, Asians, Pacific Islanders, and Native Americans.
+1 in 3 American adults is at risk for CKD.
+Some demographic groups are at higher risk.
+Risk factors for CKD include: diabetes; high blood pressure; family history of kidney failure; age 60 or older; obesity; heart disease; past damage to kidneys; and being in minority populations that have rates of diabetes or high blood pressure, such as African Americans, Hispanics, Asians, Pacific Islanders, and Native Americans.

 How is CKD Treated?